Outdoor and Walking

-I work with adults, and have worked with ages ranging from 18 – 80s.
+I work with adults, and have worked with age ranging from 18 – 80s.
 I welcome clients of all backgrounds, sexualities and gender identifications.
 I do not undertake conversion therapy.

 Fees and availability

-Research shows that the relationship between therapist and client is key to successful therapy, so it's important that you find the right therapist for you.
 I aim to provide space in our initial session for you to ask questions, get a feel for how I work and see if we're a good fit.
+I offer this at no cost.

-£50 for an initial telephone or online session
+75 Euros / £65 for a telephone or online session

 I offer student and concessionary rates starting at £50 per session

-The fee is due by BACS at least 24 hrs prior to a session in order to secure it.
+The fee is due by bank transfer at least 24 hrs prior to a session in order to secure it.

 Sessions last for fifty minutes and are held at the same time each week.
 Fees are due on a weekly basis unless you give me notice of cancellation in advance, as per our agreement.
 If you can't make a planned session, I will try to offer you an alternative time in the same week in order to maintain contact.